Your upfront cost: $0

 The object of this subject is to provide students with a sound understanding of succession law including, amongst other things, the following areas: the nature of the will, testamentary capacity, formal requirements, revival and renunciation, probate, personal legal representatives, legacies, administration of assets, distribution of assets, intestacy, distribution on intestacy, duties of administration and family provision.

 Written Assessment: 2500 words.
 Relates to Learning Outcomes (LOs) 1-4 Open Book Examination: 2 hrs 15 mins.
 Relates to Learning Outcomes (LOs) 1-4 There is a supervised exam at the end of the teaching period in which you are enrolled.
-The paper-based exam will be held at an established exam venue, and coordinated by UNE Exams Unit.
+The exam will be offered online with supervision via webcam and screen sharing technology.
+Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Written Assessment (40%%)